bundlecraft-io/bundlecraft/docs/CONFIG-SPEC.md

   - Bundle configs: validated in `builder.py` and `fetch.py`
   - Env configs: validated in `builder.py`
   - Defaults config: validated in `builder.py`
-- **Error Handling:** All validation errors are caught and re-raised as `ValueError` with full Pydantic error details
+- **Error Handling:** All validation errors are caught and re-raised as `ValueError` with full error details
 - **Extra Fields:** Allowed via `ConfigDict(extra="allow")` for forward compatibility

 ### Testing